 The Bass Connections Student Advisory Council (SAC) serves as a sounding board for student ideas, questions and suggestions relating to Bass Connections and interdisciplinary education at Duke.
 Typically, the council recruits new members every fall semester.
 Learn more about the SAC.

-2021-2022 Student Advisory Council Members
+2022-2023 Council Members

 Majors: Biology and Global Health